Steel Types Comparison

 Other Grades of Stainless Steel

-Stainless steel comes in other grades apart from SS304 and SS316.
-Examples include SS430, SS201 and SS410.
-These varieties have different compositions, mechanical properties and benefits.
-We generally stock SS304 and SS316 as they are popular and cover a wide range of applications, including corrosion resistance, but if you're interested in other varieties, please ask our team.
+Stainless steel comes in many other grades beyond SS304 and SS316, including SS430, SS201, and SS410.
+Each has different compositions, mechanical properties, and applications.
+We generally stock SS304 and SS316 as they cover the widest range of applications, but if you need something else, contact our team and we'll help you find the right solution.

 Mild Steel